 From Suffering to Solving

-The evolution of our understanding of saddle sores reflects a broader shift in cycling culture-from accepting discomfort as inevitable to recognizing it as a solvable problem.
+The evolution of our understanding of saddle sores reflects a broader shift in cycling culture — from accepting discomfort as inevitable to recognizing it as a solvable problem.

 This shift has been driven by advances in biomechanical research, materials science, and growing recognition of human anatomical diversity.
 Where cyclists once simply endured the pain (myself included during my early racing days), we now have the knowledge and technology to address the root causes through customized solutions.

 The bicycle should adapt to the human body, not the other way around.
-By understanding the biomechanical balancing act that occurs at the interface between rider and saddle, we can push the boundaries of comfort, performance, and accessibility in cycling.
+By understanding the biomechanical balancing act at the interface between rider and saddle, we can push the boundaries of comfort, performance, and accessibility in cycling.

-And that means more people riding longer, happier, and-most importantly-pain-free.
+And that means more people riding longer, happier, and — most importantly — pain-free.

 Have you struggled with saddle discomfort?
 What solutions have worked for you?
 Share your experiences in the comments below!